What are plugins and how do they integrate with Kong?

 development environment for them, including an SDK, database abstractions,

-(among other things) via the Plugin Development Kit (or “PDK”) to implement
+streams via the Plugin Development Kit (or “PDK”) to implement arbitrary logic.

-arbitrary logic.
-The PDK is a set of Lua functions that a plugin can use to
+The PDK is a set of Lua functions that a plugin can use to facilitate interactions

-facilitate interactions between plugins and the core (or other components) of
+between plugins and the core (or other components) of Kong.

 This guide will explore in detail the structure of plugins, what they can